klntsky/switch-to-audible-tab/README.md

 It is also possible to control the order in which tabs will be visited: available options are left-to-right and right-to-left.
 This will only make difference if there are more than two tabs in a cycle.

+If there are no audible tabs, the addon will do nothing.

+## Notifications

+Some websites play short notification sounds when user's attention is needed.
+Notification following feature makes it possible to react to a notification during some configurable period of time after the notification sound has ended.
+A sound is treated as a notification if it is not coming from currently active tab AND its duration is less than notification duration limit (configurable).

+Notifications can be given first priority or treated the same.

 ## Muted tabs

-If there are no audible tabs, the addon will do nothing.
 Tabs that are muted by the user are also considered audible (this can be changed at the settings page).

 ## Marking tabs as audible by domain